 The word possession is a difficult one.
 Often used to speak of the action of the devil, we resist the notion of anyone possessing us.
 But possession can also be used by lovers to indicate their total willingness to be with one another.
 In fact, poets suggest that only mutual possession can free us to love without fear.
 Agatha, in love with her Lord, desires this kind of possession.
 Hopeful that Jesus would give her the strength she needed to resist anything or anyone that would undermine her faith, Agatha asked to be especially close to Jesus, as near as a sheep to her shepherd at night.

-Saints like Agatha remind us to ask ourselves how close we want to be to anyone, much less to the Lord.
+Saints like Agatha remind us to ask ourselves how close we want to be to the Lord.
 Do we desire a kind of intimacy that helps us when we are weakest, when everything seems to be falling apart?
 Are we willing to sacrifice and risk all in order to be near the one who promises never to abandon us?

 Today, ask the Lord to accept you as you are.

 How do you react to the word possession?